jmcfig/plato/README.md

 ![alt text](images/prt_sc/Lisbon_MA_test_results.png)

-We were a bit surprised by the results, which we were a lot better for the new domain.
+We were a bit surprised by the results, which were a lot better for the new domain.
 Since we used the same process for both domains, this improvement in results happened due to the fact that the new dataset is simpler.